 Typically, the Compensation Committee will meet at least twice annually and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with the Chief Executive Officer.
 The Compensation Committee meets regularly in executive session.
-However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice, or to otherwise participate in Compensation Committee to make presentations, to provide financial or other background information or advice, or to otherwise participate in Compensation Committee regarding his or her compensation.
-The charter of the Compensation Committee has the compensation Committee full access to all books, records, facilities, and personnel of the Company.
-In addition, under its charter, the Compensation Committee has the authority to obtain, at the expense of the Compensation Committee consultants and other engaged for the purpose of advising the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and direct recompensation, including the authority to approve the consultant, legal counsel or other adviser to the Compensation Committee has the sole authority to approve the consultant, seasonable fees and other retention terms.
-Under its charter, the Compensation committee, the Compensation committee has the sole authority to approve the consultant's reasonable fees and other retention terms.
-Under its charter, the Compensation committee, other than inhouse legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
+However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice, or to otherwise participate in Compensation Committee meetings.
+Our Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his or her compensation.
+The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities, and personnel of the Company.
+In addition, under its charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
+The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee.
+In particular, the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
+Under its charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only afte